ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 ### zipWith, concatWith, mergeWith, raceWith

-- Simply renamed versions of the operators `zip`, `concat`, `mergeWith`, and `race`.
+- Simply renamed versions of the operators `zip`, `concat`, `merge`, and `race`.
 So we can deprecate those old names and use the new names without collisions.

 # module `rxjs/ajax`